Shujie24/Shujie24.github.io/_pages/about.md

 About Me
 ======
 Hi!
 My name is Shujie Deng, I am a master student in the Electrical Engineering and Computer Science Department at UC Berkeley.
 Previously, I completed my Honours Bachelor of Science at the University of Toronto, majoring in Computer Science and Mathematics with a focus on Artificial Intelligence.

-Previously, I was honoured to be supervised by Professor [Xujie Si](https://www.cs.toronto.edu/~six/) and worked as a research assistant at [Vector Institute](https://vectorinstitute.ai/).
+I was honoured to be supervised by Professor [Xujie Si](https://www.cs.toronto.edu/~six/) and worked as a research assistant at [Vector Institute](https://vectorinstitute.ai/).
 I also worked as a machine learning engineer intern at [Tealbook](https://www.tealbook.com/).

 Research Interests
 ======